legacy-icons/famfamfam-flags/README.md

 ```

 In addition to the icons by themselves, this project also ships a CSS spritesheet for the icon-pack.
-Those spritesheet allows to load the entire icon-pack in just 1 image, and thus reduce HTTP calls.
+This spritesheet allows to load the entire icon-pack in just 1 image, and thus reduce HTTP calls.

 All the positioning of the icons inside this alone image is made through CSS, which allows you to just add block-type tags with the proper class and get the same result: